lambdaclass/era_vm/docs/zksync-era-integration.md

 So far we have been talking only about the `era_vm`.
 But you should know that the vm is only a small part of the zk stack.
 The zk stack is composed of many critical components.
 In this section, we are only going to be interested in one particular component: the **nodes**, which can further be decomposed into the following units:

--   **Operator/Sequencer**: the server that initializes the vm, injects the bootloader bytecode, receives transactions and pushes them into the vm(bootloader memory to be more specific) and start batches and seals them.
+-   **Operator/Sequencer**: the server that initializes the vm, injects the Bootloader bytecode, receives transactions and pushes them into the vm(bootloader memory to be more specific) and start batches and seals them.
 -   **Bootloader**: a system contract that receives an array of transactions which are processed, validated, executed, and then, the final state is published in the l1.
--   **era_vm**: the virtual machine where the bootloader(and so all the transactions bytecode) gets executed.
+-   **era_vm**: the virtual machine where the Bootloader(and so all the transactions bytecode) gets executed.

 These components interact continuously to process transactions.
-This document will provide an overview of the bootloader, then explore the operator, its management of the bootloader, and finally, the data publishing process to L1.
+This document will provide an overview of the Bootloader, then explore the operator, its management of the bootloader, and finally, the data publishing process to L1.
 All of this while primarily focusing on how these interactions impact the design of the `era_vm`.

 ## Bootloader

-The bootloader is a special system contract whose hash resides on L1, but its code isn't stored on either L1 or L2.
+The Bootloader is a special system contract whose hash resides on L1, but its code isn't stored on either L1 or L2.
 Instead, it’s compiled from `.yul` to `era_vm` assembly using `zksolc` when the operator first initializes the VM (more on that below).

-The bootloader, unlike Ethereum, takes an array of transactions(a batch) and executes all of them in one run (unless specified not to, that is, if the execution mode of the vm is set to OneTx).
+The Bootloader, unlike Ethereum, takes an array of transactions(a batch) and executes all of them in one run (unless specified not to, that is, if the execution mode of the vm is set to OneTx).
 This approach allows the transaction batch to be posted on the l1 as just a single one, making the processing on Ethereum cheaper, since taxes and gas can be distributed among all the transactions within the posted batch.

-At the most basic level, the bootloader performs the following steps:
+At the most basic level, the Bootloader performs the following steps:

 1. Reads the initial batch information and makes a call to the SystemContext contract to validate the batch.
 2. Loops through all transactions and executes them until the `execute` flag is set to $0$, at that point, it jumps to step 3. <!-- Here we could also add that the transaction gets processed based on where it came from (l1 or l2) -->
 3. Seals l2 block and publish final data to the l1.

-The initial validation of the batch is necessary, since, as we'll see below, the bootloader starts with its memory pre-filled with any data the operator wants.
+The initial validation of the batch is necessary, since, as we'll see below, the Bootloader starts with its memory pre-filled with any data the operator wants.
 That is why it needs to validate its correctness.

-For more details, you can see the [main loop](https://github.com/matter-labs/era-contracts/blob/main/system-contracts/bootloader/bootloader.yul#L3962-L3965) or the [full contract code](https://github.com/matter-labs/era-contracts/blob/main/system-contracts/bootloader/bootloader.yu).
+For more details, you can see the [main loop](https://github.com/matter-labs/era-contracts/blob/main/system-contracts/Bootloader/bootloader.yul#L3962-L3965) or the [full contract code](https://github.com/matter-labs/era-contracts/blob/main/system-contracts/bootloader/bootloader.yu).

 ## Operator/sequencer

 Currently, the operator is a centralized server (there are plans to make a decentralized consensus for operators) which can be thought of as the node entry point, its responsibilities are:

 -   Initializing the `era_vm` and keeping its state.
--   Orchestrating the bootloader and keeping its state.
+-   Orchestrating the Bootloader and keeping its state.
 -   Keeping storage database and committing changes.

 Here is a simplified version of what the vm on the operator end looks like: